 Bring safe snacks/hand wipes.
 My daughter had food for the flight so the food on offer wasn't an issue.
 We also served her a bottled or canned drink during the beverage service.
 Some airlines use a communal bottle and cups for water and juice.
 It's possible for snack items to get into these vessels so we chose sealed containers.
 Before eating her own snack, my daughter used a hand wipe (her suggestion, her choice.
 I liked it. :))

 These were relatively simple measures and we did well on the flight.
 My daughter was a little sneezy afterwards but I think it had more to do with her seasonal allergies kicking in.
 Though we were surrounded by people and food, we were happily able to enjoy our flight.
-In fact, she enjoyed it way more than I did--I'm a white-knuckle flier especially with the recent 737 issues with regard to the plane's safety and structural problems!!!

 I will have more posts about our recent travel experiences, so please check back soon!